UMM-CSci/csci-1301-fall-2021/_problem_sets/game-of-life-display.md

 ; A little white space between cells.
 (define padding 1)

-; The diameter of a cell in pixels, plus a pixel
+; The diameter of a cell in pixels, plus the padding
 ; padding.
 Each cell's square will be cell-size by cell-size.
 (define cell-size (+ padding (* 2 cell-radius)))